GOVTNZ/swagger-ui/SILVERSTRIPE.md

 &nbsp;
 ## govtnz/swagger-ui
-This package forks the current *swagger-ui* with the addition of one paragraph at the top of the [README.md](README.md) document and the addition of several new files:
+This package forks the current *swagger-ui* with the addition of one paragraph at the top of the [README.md](README.md) document and several new files:
 * This *SILVERSTRIPE.md* documentation.
 * The *composer.json* file.
-* The */resources* folder and its content.
+* The */resources* folder and its contents.

 The structure and contents of the original *swagger-ui* repository are unchanged apart from the additional paragraph in the [README.md](README.md) document.
 Govt.nz can merge new versions of the base *swagger-ui* repository by re-applying the above enhancements.

 This *govtnz/swagger-ui* package was intended as a companion to [govtnz/silverstripe-api](https://github.com/govtnz/silverstripe-api), but can be used on its own.

+### Why fork the original repository?
+*Swagger* is the world's most popular API definition/documentation specification, but it's not Silverstripe friendly.
+Building it requires Docker, Bower and Travis, none of which is integrated with a default Silverstripe deployment.
+This fork intentionally leaves the raw Swagger code alone, and makes use of the pre-compiled distribution.
+It makes minimal changes to the original package, ensuring future updates will be straightforward.

 &nbsp;